-With several hundred high school students in BHEA, we have a very active teen group!
+With a couple hundred high school students in BHEA, we have a very active group!
 A consistent flow of activities ensures that your teenagers will have opportunities to get to know other homeschooled high schoolers in BHEA -- and give you a quick reply for that dreaded "socialization" question!
 Our student council works hard with our High School Coordinator to plan one event each month, from September through April.
 Some past activities have included bowling, hiking, game nights, picnics, the ropes course at Maryville College, bonfires, laser tag, and many, many dances.
 We have a fantastic Spring Formal each April for students in grades 9-12.

 We also make time in our schedules to help out in the community, such as volunteering for Habitat For Humanity, Blount County Animal Shelter, and Second Harvest Food Bank.
 No matter what we are doing, we are having fun!

 High school students who want to can take advantage of a number of leadership opportunities:

 Qualifications we are looking for in student council members:

 2. Must be a regular participant in high school events.

 3. Must be willing to help plan, organize, and implement events.

 Applications are considered carefully by a parent advisory board.
 If you’d like to apply, copy and paste the form below and email your answers to [email protected] by August 19th.